LittleRainAtGitHub/DriverPreferenceLearning/README.md

 <img src="https://user-images.githubusercontent.com/45302863/162710390-bba8034e-6ee6-4933-a3a4-ab0195685c80.svg" width="500"/>

 The performance of LLL-AGEM is obviously better than that of Multi-task Learning, and almost the same to AllinOne Learning.
-This indicates LLL-AGEM can efficiently learn from new tasks while avoiding forgetting previous knowledge.
 While AllinOne Learning stored all task data and went over all data during training, LLL-AGM used only about 1/3 the size of memory used in AllinOne Learning, and consumed only about 1/3 the time consumed in AllinOne training process.
 In real-time application, this can effectively save the memory and computational cost when driving data accumulate fast and the computational/memory source is limited.

 More experiments are still undergoing, and the overall results will be released and analyzed in a coming paper.